There are times when speaking our minds means losing a friendship. There’s no sugar-coating that, especially when it’s something important to you.

 I want you to have a formula for sustainable mental wellness, not one that exhausts you.

 Of course NOT speaking our minds doesn’t mean we’re compromising our beliefs.
 If it’s around the water cooler, that’s just being professional.
-We don’t have to agree to get along or voice our opinion on everything.
+We don’t have to agree to get along or voice our opinions on everything.

 But if you consistently conform to fit in, or parrot popular opinion but don’t agree with it – that will only keep the peace temporarily.